paulthebaker/PAL2_utils/README.md

 ECORRs should be smaller than the RMS timing noise.
 PAL2 uses log<sub>10</sub>(_J_) as its search parameter, so raw output of `-7` corresponds to 10<sup>-7</sup> sec, 100 ns.
 In PAL2 ECORR is keyed as `'jitter_equad'` (quadrature additive noise from jitter...) and uses flags like `incJitterEquad=True`
-In the output PAL2 lavels ECORRs with names like:
+In the output PAL2 labels ECORRs with names like:
 ```
 jitter_q_J1909-3744-Rcvr1_2_GASP
 ```